cyberrie/helenagilja-portfolio/README.md

 ```

 ## Continued development

+I will use Excalidraw to sketch my future projects as it is easy to use and it can be lie edited with the group if working on the same project.

 I will continue working on enhancing my skills in CSS grid and start using it more often in my application as it needs less code.